 Developing DR mimetics

 Scientists have taken an interest in dietary restriction (DR) as a means of prolonging a healthy lifespan.
-There is research showing this practice, which entails reducing calorie intake without suffering malnutrition, helpful for preventing age-related disorders and boosting longevity.
+There is research showing this practice, which entails reducing calorie intake without suffering malnutrition, is helpful for preventing age-related disorders and boosting longevity.

 Read Also: Is NAD+ The Anti Aging Substance Mankind Has Been Searching For?